kuttyj/kuttyj_Autocorrelation-Check/README.md

 The goal of project is to create a function that will check if there is presence of autocorrelation in the data.

-“Tidyverse” is the only package that, I have used in making this function.
+“Tidyverse” is the only package used in making this function.

 Link to my